amityleo/Gemini-Enterprise/README.md

 - **Data Syncs (Entity & Identity):** The connector doesn't just pull the payload (Entity data like Jira tickets or SharePoint docs); it also runs Identity syncs to pull Access Control Lists (ACLs).
 This ensures that when a user asks Gemini a question, it only generates answers based on documents that the specific user is authorized to see.

+Below is the sample infographic to illustrate the workflow of the Gemini Connector:

 ![Screenshot of the project](images/workflow.png)